TACC/benchpro/doc/source/020_add_app.rst

 general
 ^^^^^^^
 Fields for general application info are provide, such as name and version.
-You can also manually specify a system label, which limits this application to that specific system (useful for avoiding inadertantly building the wrong application on a given system).
+You can also specify a custom system label, which limits this application to that specific system (useful for avoiding inadvertantly building the wrong application on a given system).
 By default BenchPRO will attempt to match this config file with its corresponsing template file using the application name.
 You can overwrite this default template file by adding the :code:`template` field to this section.

 modules
 ^^^^^^^